MrZukasa/MicroManager-MySQL/README.md

 ## Needed Setup
 set up a MySQLDB with a DataBase named **dbprova** and a table named **users**.
-The tool that i used to make such a Database was embedded in Laragon, the name is HeidiSQL
+The tool that i used to make such a Database was embedded in Laragon, the name was HeidiSQL

 ![HeidiSQL](https://iili.io/5k9F87.png)